YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 # LAN
-- monitor mode: sniff layer 2. like wireless traffic.
+- monitor mode: sniff layer 2. capture capture 802.11/wireless traffic. enabled in order to see radio headers.
 - promiscuous mode: sniff layer 3. can not capture wireless.

 # Broadcast frame
 send a layer 2 message to every device in a broadcast or collision domain